Everything You Need to Know About Well-Baby Visits

 There are a few things you can do to ensure you get the most out of your child’s well-child checkups:

-If it’s possible, both parents should be at the first few visits to ensure that you both get to know your child’s healthcare provider and get the same basic information about newborn baby care
+If possible, both parents should be at the first few visits to ensure that you both get to know your child’s healthcare provider and get the same basic information about newborn baby care.

-Pack everything you’ll need like your insurance information, your child’s medical history, and your diaper bag (filled with extra diapers, snacks, and toys)
+Pack everything you’ll need like your insurance information, your child’s medical history, and your diaper bag (filled with extra diapers, snacks, and toys).
+For more details, check out our diaper bag checklist.

 Consider keeping a physical or digital record of what was discussed at each well-child visit.
 Keep copies of your child’s lab results and evidence of immunizations in the same spot or format as well.
 Having all this information in one place from the start will make it easier to look back and find the information when you need it.
 When your child enters preschool or school, you may need to provide documentation of certain medical details.